 Mr. Tommasini is Co-Founder and Composer-in-Residence of the critically-acclaimed, Connections Chamber Music Series.

-Currently, he lives in Hong Kong where he is Associate Artistic Director of the internationally-acclaimed composers/performers workshop, The Intimacy of Creativity, and Composer-in-Residence/Visiting Associate Professor of Music at The Hong Kong University of Science and Technology where he also coordinates the HKUST Music Alive! concert series.
+Currently, he lives in Hong Kong where he is Associate Artistic Director of the internationally-acclaimed composers/performers workshop, The Intimacy of Creativity, the HKUST Music Alive! concert series, and Composer-in-Residence/Visiting Associate Professor of Music at The Hong Kong University of Science and Technology.

 Mr. Tommasini holds degrees in composition from the University of Michigan (DMA, MA) where he studied with Bright Sheng, William Bolcom, Michael Daugherty, and Leslie Bassett; and UCLA (BA) where he studied with Paul Chihara and Ian Krouse.